NiTorquato/NiTorquato/README.md

 - 📫 How to reach me: nicodemostorquato@gmail.com
 ##

-## 🚀 Tecnologias Favoritas
+## 🚀 Favorite Technologies

-Ferramentas, linguagens e outras coisas que tenho conhecimento.
+Tools, languages ​​and other things I know about.

 <div align="left">
   <table>